Cantera/cantera-website/pages/tutorials/cxx-guide/factories.rst

 - ``Kinetics`` - represents a kinetic mechanism involving one or more phases)
 - ``Transport`` - computes transport properties for a `ThermoPhase`

-This program uses "factory" functions to create derived objects objects of the appropriate type which are specified in the input file ``gri30.yaml``.
+This program uses factory functions to create derived objects objects of the appropriate type which are specified in the input file ``gri30.yaml``.

 .. include:: pages/tutorials/cxx-guide/factory_demo.cpp